 Outside of the specifically regulated contexts discussed above, a privacy notice in the US must only be provided in the context of collecting personal information from consumers online.
 There is no requirement of general application that imposes an obligation on unregulated organisations to provide a privacy notice regarding its offline activities with respect to personal information.
+There is also no obligation to provide a general privacy notice in the employment context.

-14 Control of use
+15 Control of use